mult1v4c/Armored-Legacy/readme.md

 ![Armor Trim Preview](preview/trims2_night.png)

 ## ⚙️ Compatibility & Usage
-This pack requires versions `1.21.2` and above with [EMF](https://modrinth.com/mod/entity-model-features) installed.
+This pack requires versions `1.21.2` and above with [EMF](https://modrinth.com/mod/entity-model-features) and [ETF](https://modrinth.com/mod/entitytexturefeatures) installed.

 Resource packs that change all vanilla armor are **NOT** compatible.
 Mods with custom armors may require compatibility packs.
 If you'd like to create one, please open a thread in the [GitHub Issues page](https://github.com/mult1v4c/Armored-Legacy/issues).